-In the second episode of Once Upon a Time, the Queen returns to her castle after the wedding of Snow White and Prince Charming.
+In the second episode, the Queen returns to her castle after the wedding of Snow White and Prince Charming.
 A man, her father, offers her a drink, only for her to snap back, "Does it look like I need a drink?"
 He doesn't answer, but he (and everyone in the audience) is clearly thinking, "Yes, yes you do."

 It's almost a Running Gag in the show for people to go to Granny's for a drink after a rough day... which for people like Emma and Mary Margaret, becomes distressingly common.
 Leroy (aka Grumpy the Dwarf) hits the sauce pretty frequently as well.

 "Syzygy": A planetary alignment causes that everybody behaves strangely.
 Agent Mulder drinks a very decadent screw-driver made of half-frozen orange juice put in a small bottle of vodka.
 A moment later, Detective White comes over to his motel room and takes a swig from his bottle as well.
 Agent Scully is messed up, too, but she prefers a Cigarette of Anxiety.

 "Tempus Fugit": Agent Scully takes a soldier who is an important witness to the bar to meet a federal marshal.
 He has had a tough day, and Scully is very understanding.

 Scully: You want a drink?
 You need a drink.